Taiwan–United States relations: Post-democratization

+In June 2017, the Trump administration approved $1.4 billion arms sales to Taiwan.
+On 16 March 2018, President Trump signed the Taiwan Travel Act, allowing high-level diplomatic engagement between Taiwanese and American officials, and encourages visits between government officials of the United States and Taiwan at all levels.
+The legislation has sparked outrage from the PRC, and has been applauded by Taiwan.

 A new $250 million compound for the American Institute in Taiwan was unveiled in June 2018, accompanied by a "low-key" American delegation.
-The Chinese authorities estimated this action as violation of "one China" policy statement and claimed the US to stop any relations with Taiwan.
+The Chinese authorities described this action as violation of its "one China" policy statement and called on the US to stop any relations with Taiwan.